toUpperCase78/intel-processors/README.md

 - `Cache Info`: Additional info about the cache
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists

+## Current Status

+Everything has been updated to **version 1.2** to contain all these processors until **October 2021**.

-Because these datasets (v1.1) are more than 13 months old, new processors from the latest or existing generations are being added right now; thus versions will be numbered as "1.2".
-Older ones will still exist and be moved for archive.
+Older datasets (numbered as v1.1) will still exist and be moved to their specific folders for archive.

 ## Analyses